KomputeProject/kompute/README.md

     auto tensorB = mgr.buildTensor({ 0., 0., 0. });

     // 2.
 Run compute shader synchronously
-    mgr.evalOpDefault<kp::OpAlgoBase<>>(
+    // Operations provide abstractions to GPU processing steps and can be extended mgr.evalOpDefault<kp::OpAlgoBase<>>(
         { tensorA, tensorB },
         shaderData); // "shaderData" defined below, and can be glsl/spirv string or path to file